donkirkby/chess-kit/docs/new_rules.md

 decide which two will play white and which two will play black.
 Teams can then decide which player will predict first and which will move first.

-Set up the chess pieces in the standard start position, and place 6 checkers or coins next to the board.
+Set up the chess pieces in the standard start position.
+Both members of the white team sit on the side of the board with the white pieces, opposite both members of the black team.
+Place the coin or checker beside the board, halfway between the two teams.

-On each team's piece of paper, write three boxes, then write "P" in one box and "N" in another.
-Leave the third box empty for now.
+If you don't have a deck of chess cards, see Appendix A for how a standard deck of cards can represent the chess pieces.
+Give each team a set of seven cards: pawn, knight, bishop, rook, queen, king, and checker.
+The predictor for each team should take the cards in their hand, and play the pawn face up on their side of the board.

 ### Play
-Players take turns being the mover and the predictor, handing the paper back and forth to keep track of who will write down a prediction next turn.
+Players take turns being the mover and the predictor, handing the cards back and forth to keep track of who will play a prediction card next turn.

-On your team's turn, the predictor will fill in an empty box by writing a letter that identifies a type of chess piece:
+On your team's turn, the predictor will play a card face down, next to the face-up card.
+The piece cards predict that their partner will play the matching piece, and the checker card is like a copy of the face-up card.
+(Think of C for checker and C for copy.)

-* (P)awn
-* k(N)ight
-* (B)ishop
-* (R)ook
-* (Q)ueen
-* (K)ing

-Keep the paper hidden so the mover can't see what you've written.
-Before you write down your prediction, you may show them what letters were still written from previous turns.
-You can't have the same letter in two boxes.

-As well as writing a letter, write a dot next to one of the letters to mark which piece type you think your partner is most likely to move.
-It doesn't have to be the letter you just wrote.

-When you're finished place the paper face down to show that you're ready.

 Then the mover makes any legal chess move.

-The predictor flips the paper to show what they predicted.
-If the mover moved one of the written piece types, erase that letter.
-If it was the letter with a dot, take one of the checkers and place it in front of your team.
-Otherwise, erase the dot.
+The predictor flips the face-down card to show what they predicted.
+If the mover moved a piece type to match the card that was face down, push the coin or checker toward your opponents.
+If they moved a piece type to match the card that was face up, do nothing.
+If they didn't match either piece type, pull the coin or checker towards you.

-If your team ever has three checkers, you may place them next to the board and erase an extra letter from your paper.

-If you end your turn with no empty boxes, you must remove one of your pieces from the board.
-You may discuss with your partner which piece to remove.
-Then erase a letter from one of the boxes.
+The coin or checker can be in three positions: beside the middle of the board, the white side, or the black side.
+If you have to push or pull it beyond those positions, the losing team has to remove one of their pieces, and then place it back in the middle position.
+For example, if it was beside the black side of the board and the black mover didn't match either card, the black team would have to remove one of their pieces from the board and put coin or checker back beside the middle of the board.

+After moving a piece, and resolving the prediction, the mover takes the hand of cards and picks up one of the cards from the table.
+If one of them is a checker card, pick it up.
+Otherwise, pick up the card that started the turn face up.

 ### Winning the Game
-As in regular chess, put the opponent's king in checkmate to win the game.
+Capture the opponent's king to win the game.
+Because a piece is sometimes removed after the regular move, it may be possible to capture a king when they weren't in check.
+You should still say "check," when a piece is threatening the king.

+### Design Questions
+Is the catch-up mechanism too strong?
+Does it become too easy to predict when you only have pawns and a king?

+Alternate end when you have forced six removals?
+Captured all major pieces?

+Make predictions harder when you only have two or three types of pieces?
+(No face-up card.)

+Would strategy advice be helpful?
+Forcing king moves is usually good in regular chess, but here it makes your opponents' prediction much easier.
+Playing to a slightly weaker position that has three good responses can be better than the stronger position with one obvious response.
+You might sometimes want to predict incorrectly to remove a piece that frees up a stronger piece, like a rook.

 ## Split-Brain Chess
 This is another chess game for four players, this time more chaotic than Crowded